The Infernal Desire Machines of Doctor Hoffman: Plot summary

 The novel presents the story from the perspective of Desiderio, a bureau member in the main city currently under the attack of Doctor Hoffman's desire machines.
 With these machines, Doctor Hoffman expands the dimensions of time and space, allowing ever-changing mirages to inhabit the same dimension as the living.
 Desiderio, though indifferent to the haunting apparitions, finds himself visited nightly by a glass woman, the manifestation of Albertina, Hoffman's daughter and Desiderio's lover-to-be.
 Unlike Desiderio, many people go crazy in response to the apparitions, and the city, severed from communication with the outside world, becomes a place of rampant insanity and crime, thereby prompting a state of emergency.
-Under the command of the Minister of Determination, Desiderio embarks on an undercover journey to find and assassinate Doctor Hoffman.
+Under the command of the Minister of Determination, Desiderio embarks on an undercover journey to find and assassinate Doctor Hoffman and to investigate the disappearance of the town of S.

-On his way to the first stop on his journey, Desiderio encounters Doctor Hoffman's former physics professor who now works as blind peep-show proprietor.
-During the story, Desiderio visits the sexualised exhibits of the peep show a number of times to find that they bear uncanny resemblance to the events that occur within his own life.
-Upon reaching his first destination, the Mayor's Office of town S., Desiderio finds that the Mayor has disappeared.
-Thereupon he visits the Mayor's home where he rapes the Mayor's somnambulist daughter, Mary Anne, while she remains unconscious.
-When Mary Anne turns up dead, dirty members of the Determination Police charge Desiderio, but he escapes.
+In S Desiderio encounters Doctor Hoffman's former physics professor, now a blind peep-show proprietor.
+During the story, Desiderio views the sexualised exhibits of the peep show a number of times, finding that they bear uncanny resemblance to the events of his own life.
+Upon reaching the Mayor's Office of town S., he is allocated lodgings in the Mayor's home where he rapes the Mayor's somnambulist daughter, Mary Anne, while she remains unconscious.
+When Mary Anne turns up dead, members of the Determination Police charge Desiderio, but he escapes.
 From there on, Desiderio finds himself involved in a number of wild adventures in which the novel features many graphic scenes of eroticism that include sexual taboos.
 On these adventures, Albertina secretly accompanies Desiderio.

-Desiderio spends time living with the river people, Amerindian families that live on barges.
-He later joins a traveling carnival in which he becomes enthralled with the mind-boggling performance of the Acrobats of Desire.
-Following a tragic event, a Lithuanian count, in flight from the wrath of a black pimp, takes Desiderio into his company.
+Desiderio spends time living with the river people, Amerindian families who live on barges.
+He then joins a traveling carnival in which he becomes enthralled with the extraordinary performance of a troupe of acrobats.
+Following the destruction of the circus in a landslide, he encounters a Lithuanian count who is fleeing from the wrath of a black pimp, and who takes Desiderio into his company.
 With the count, Desiderio narrowly escapes becoming the victim of cannibalism on the African coast before Albertina reveals herself and leads Desiderio through the landscape of Nebulous Time where a community of centaurs adopts the two.
-However, the couple's lives become endangered yet again and they must flee to Hoffman's castle, where Doctor Hoffman explains his plans to reduce the world into its most basic constituents with the help of Desiderio and Albertina.
+However, the couple's lives become endangered yet again; at which point Hoffman's soldiers appear in a helicopter and take the pair to Hoffman's castle, where Doctor Hoffman explains his plans to reduce the world into its most basic constituents with the help of Desiderio and Albertina.
 While Desiderio loves Albertina, he ultimately chooses reality over the fulfilment of desire when he kills both Doctor Hoffman and his daughter.
 As a result, Desiderio becomes the proclaimed hero of the Great War.
 Nevertheless, he continues to long for his dead lover.